WestDRI/rcmodules22/content/chapel/chapel-03-domain-parallelism.md

   a += 1;
 ```

 In this code we update all elements of the array `A`.
-The code will run on a single node, lauching as
+The code will run on a single node, lauching as many threads as
-many threads as the number of available cores.
+the number of available cores.
+It is thread-safe, meaning that no two threads are writing into the same variable at the
+same time.

 * if we replace `forall` with `for`, we'll get a serial loop on a sigle core
-* if we replace `forall` with `coforall`, we'll create 1e6 threads (definitely an overkill!)
+* if we replace `forall` with `coforall`, we'll create 1e6 threads (likely an overkill!)

 Consider a simple code `forall.chpl` that we'll run inside a 3-core interactive job.
-We have a range of
+We have a range of indices 1..1000,
-indices 1..1000, and they get broken into groups that are processed by different threads:
+and they get broken into groups that are processed by different threads:

 ```chpl
 var count = 0;